jmyers7/book/chapters/08-more-prob.md

     $$
 ```

 Though the argument in the discrete case is very similar to the one given for the univariate version of {prf:ref}`lotus-thm`, we will not give it here.
 See if you can work it out on your own.
-You can imagine that the univariate and bivariate LoTUS's are special cases of a general multivariate LoTUS that computes expecations of random variables of the form $g(X_1,\ldots,X_n)$, where each $X_i$ is a random variable and $n\geq 1$.
-I will leave you to imagine what the statement of this multivariate LoTUS looks like.
-For those who might be interested, in the most general case, all of these LoTUS's are consequences of the general [change-of-variables formula](https://en.wikipedia.org/wiki/Pushforward_measure#Main_property:_change-of-variables_formula) for Lebesgue integrals.
+You can imagine that the univariate and bivariate LotUS's are special cases of a general multivariate LotUS that computes expecations of random variables of the form $g(X_1,\ldots,X_n)$, where each $X_i$ is a random variable and $n\geq 1$.
+I will leave you to imagine what the statement of this multivariate LotUS looks like.
+For those who might be interested, in the most general case, all of these LotUS's are consequences of the general [change-of-variables formula](https://en.wikipedia.org/wiki/Pushforward_measure#Main_property:_change-of-variables_formula) for Lebesgue integrals.

-Our first application of the bivariate LoTUS is to show that the expectation operator is multiplicative on independent random variables:
+Our first application of the bivariate LotUS is to show that the expectation operator is multiplicative on independent random variables:

 ```{prf:theorem} Independence and expectations
 :label: ind-expect-thm